Poet Wendy Cope was born in Erith, Kent in 1945 and read History at St Hilda's College, Oxford.

 ‘Making Cocoa for Kingsley Amis’ is the only poem in the third and final section.
 It takes up just four lines and captures the irreverent but familiar mood of the collection:

 The seriousness of Serious Concerns predominates in the final section of the collection.
 ‘Legacy’, ‘Names’, ‘For My Sister, Emigrating’ and ‘Leaving’, for example, consider the theme of leaving or being left with a subdued tone.
-‘Some More Light Verse’ of section one also depends on a note of desperation and borders on being nihilistic in places.
+‘Some More Light Verse’, in the first section, also depends on a note of desperation and borders on being nihilistic in places.
 All but two of the 20 lines list the way ‘you’ either attempts but fails at self-improvement, or tries to stave off the pointlessness of existence.
 The remaining two lines are a repetition of ‘And nothing works.
 The outlook’s grim’.
 By ending on the commandment ‘you have to try’, the pessimism is lightened a little and it remains an insightful poem that lists the ways members of a wealthy society have become lost in introspection.